 Are any Kindred Bravely products covered by insurance?

-Some parents have obtained full or partial reimbursement for their Sublime® Hands-Free Pumping & Nursing Tank, Sublime® Hands-Free Pumping & Nursing Bra, Sublime® Hands-Free Pumping & Nursing Sports Bra, Fearless Leakproof™ Underwear, Organic Bamboo Nursing Pads, and Ultra Absorbent Reusable Nursing Pads through insurance.
+Some parents have obtained full or partial reimbursement for their Sublime® Hands-Free Pumping & Nursing Tank, Sublime® Hands-Free Pumping & Nursing Bra, Sublime® Hands-Free Pumping & Nursing Sports Bra, BFF Hands-Free Pumping & Nursing Bra, Minimalist Hands-Free Pumping & Nursing Plunge Bra, Organic Bamboo Nursing Pads, Fearless Leakproof® Reusable Nursing Pads, and Fearless Leakproof® Underwear through insurance.
 State laws may differ, and each insurance company or employer health plan has its own standards regarding reimbursement for these items, so be sure to check with your plan administrator to determine if your policy or plan covers these products and at what cost to you.

 Can I use my FSA/HSA to purchase Kindred Bravely products?

 Yes!
-Parents have used an FSA/HSA debit card to pay for the Sublime Hands-Free Pumping & Nursing Tank, Sublime Hands-Free Pumping & Nursing Bra, Sublime Hands-Free Pumping & Nursing Sports Bra, Fearless Leakproof Underwear, Organic Bamboo Nursing Pads, and Ultra Absorbent Reusable Nursing Pads at checkout.
+Parents have used an FSA/HSA debit card to pay for the Sublime Hands-Free Pumping & Nursing Tank, Sublime Hands-Free Pumping & Nursing Bra, Sublime Hands-Free Pumping & Nursing Sports Bra, BFF Hands-Free Pumping & Nursing Bra, Minimalist Hands-Free Pumping & Nursing Plunge Bra, Organic Bamboo Nursing Pads, Fearless Leakproof Reusable Nursing Pads, and Fearless Leakproof Underwear at checkout.
 Some parents have also paid for these items with their regular debit or credit card and submitted their receipt to their plan administrator for reimbursement.

-The Organic Bamboo and Ultra Absorbent Breast Pads have been pre-approved.
+The Organic Bamboo and Fearless Leakproof Nursing Pads have been pre-approved.
 Please be aware that some FSA administrators have different standards for what may be approved for items under their systems for breastfeeding and maternity care services.
 Reach out to your individual plan administrator to inquire about any of our other breastfeeding products to determine if they too meet applicable IRS standards under your plan.

 Can I pay on two or more credit/debit cards?